trustcrypto/documentation-theme-jekyll/pages/mydoc/upgradeguide.md

 {% include warning.html content="Legacy firmware loading wipes all data from OnlyKey.
 Be sure to have a backup of OnlyKey data and the backup key before loading firmware." %}

-{% include tip.html content="Can I load the Standard Edition firmware on an International Travel Edition OnlyKey?

-Yes, you can load the Standard Edition firmware on an International Travel Edition OnlyKey or vice versa the hardware is identical." %}

 {% include callout.html content="**Step 1.**  Insert OnlyKey into USB port" type="default" %}
 {% include callout.html content="**Step 2.**  Download and install [Teensy Loader](https://www.pjrc.com/teensy/loader.html)" type="default" %}
 {% include callout.html content="**Step 3.**  Determine which version of OnlyKey you have and download firmware below" type="default" %}